vikchupak/AWS/hybrid-enviroments/hybridEnviroments.md

 - Bucket share = Link `AWS bucket <-> On-prem file share`
 - Connection.
 On-prem server -> NFS/SMB protocol -> Storage Gateway VM (with shares) -> AWS Storage Gateway Endpoint -> Amazon S3

+---

+Local SMB Share: The AWS Storage File Gateway virtual machine runs inside your on-premises data center and exposes an SMB share over your local network.
+Your on-premises servers map that SMB share (e.g., \\file-gateway\backups)

+Stage 1: The Local Write (Instant)

+1. Your server sends the file to the SMB share (\\file-gateway\backups).
+2. The File Gateway saves the file directly onto its **local cache** disk in your on-premises data center.
+3. Once it is safely written to the local disk, the gateway immediately tells your server: "Write complete!"

+Stage 2: The S3 Upload (Asynchronous)

+1. Immediately after saving to the local cache, the File Gateway begins uploading the file to your Amazon S3 bucket over the internet/VPN in the background.
+2. It uses optimized, parallel multipart uploads and HTTPS encryption.
+3. Once the upload finishes, the file is fully backed up and durable in AWS S3.

 ## AWS Directory Service

 ### About Active Directory (AD) in general